lzim/mtl/red/part2/part2_learner/mtl_red_part_2_see.md

 ## Learning Objectives

-1. Describe the parameters that are calculated by the *MTL* Data User Interface for Care Coordination (CC), Medication Management (MM), Psychotherapy (PSY), Aggregate Mix of Services (AGG) and Measurement Based Stepped Care and Suicide Prevention (SP).
+1. Describe your team trends over the last two years based on the estimates in the team data table.

-2. Test your expectations against calculated overall team statistics for CC, MM, PSY, AGG, and SP.
+2. Test out your understanding of how the team data is estimated through review of the descriptions and definitions.

-3. Apply your clinical expertise to translate learnings from the *MTL* Data UI into team decisions.
+3. Apply your clinical expertise to consider the team trends in the data UI and team data table to identify team priorities for learning.

 # In-session Exercise (30 minutes)